What is Posterolateral Corner Injury?

-As the name suggests, the area of posterolateral corner (PLC) extends from the bottom of femur (thigh bone) to the upper ends of the tibia and the fibula (lower leg bones) on the outer and posterior (behind) aspect of the knee.
+As the name suggests, the area of the Posterolateral corner (PLC) extends from the bottom of the femur (thigh bone) to the upper ends of the Tibia and the Fibula (lower leg bones) on the outer and posterior (behind) aspect of the knee.

-The posterolateral corner (PLC) comprises of static structures which include the lateral collateral ligament (LCL), the popliteofibular ligament and the posterolateral capsule.
+The Posterolateral corner (PLC) comprises static structures which include the lateral collateral ligament (LCL), the popliteofibular ligament, and the posterolateral capsule.
 Together these structures prevent varus stress at the knee and internal rotation of the tibia on the femur.
-The dynamic stabilizers include the Popliteus muscle, Iliotibial band, bicep femoris and the lateral gastrocnemius tendon.
+The dynamic stabilizers include the Popliteus muscle, Iliotibial band, bicep femoris, and the lateral gastrocnemius tendon.
 Dynamic structures reinforce the static ones during movement.

-Injuries to PCL are more commonly seen in athletic traumas, road traffic accidents and falls.
-PLC injuries more often occurs in combination with other cruciate ligament injuries.
+Injuries to PCL are more commonly seen in athletic traumas, road traffic accidents, and falls.
+PLC injuries more often occur in combination with other cruciate ligament injuries.

 A force that produces a combination of hyperextension and varus stress to knee may result to posterolateral corner injury.
 Another example would be a posteromedial blow to the knee while the knee is extended.
 These can be seen is road traffic accidents or while tackle in contact sports.

 PCL Injuries may or may not occur in conjunction with other knee injuries.

 Pain and swelling on the posterolateral aspect of the knee.